kodok13/Label-Free-RLVR/README.md

-# A Collection of Label-free Reinforcement Learning with Verifiable Rewards Papers
+# A Collection of Label-free Reinforcement Learning Papers

 By [Qingyang Zhang](qingyangzhang.github.io).
 If there are any papers I missed, please let me know!

-Warning: As shown by recent work, the improvement of most of RLVR papers could be a mirage due to various accidental issues in the evaluation setups.
+Warning: As shown by recent work, the improvement of most of Reinforcement Learning with Verifiable Reward (RLVR) papers could be a mirage due to various accidental issues in the evaluation setups.
 The baseline numbers of the pre-RL models may be massively underreported.
 Thus we should carefully examine the degree by which true learning happens.

 ## Before DeepSeek-R1-Zero